Polish spaces of Banach spaces: Introduction

 Banach spaces and descriptive set theory have a long history of mutual interactions.
 An explicit use of descriptive set theory to Banach space theory can be traced back at least to the seminal papers of Bourgain (\cite{Bourgain1}, \cite{Bourgain2}), where it has become apparent that descriptive set theory is an indispensable tool for universality problems.
 That is a theme that has been investigated by researchers working with Banach spaces ever since (see e.g. \cite{ArgDod} and \cite{dodosKniha} and references therein).

 As it eventually turned out, `Descriptive set theory of Banach spaces' is an interesting and rich subject of its own and it has received some considerable attention in the recent years.
 One of the starting points was the idea of Bossard of coding separable Banach spaces in \cite{Bossard93}, \cite{Bo02}.
 His approach was, which can be considered standard, to choose some universal separable Banach space $X$, e.g. $C(2^\Nat)$, and consider the Effros-Borel space $F(X)$.
 Recall that this is the set of closed subsets of $X$ equipped with a certain $\sigma$-algebra which makes $F(X)$ a standard Borel space, i.e. a measurable space which is isomorphic, as a measurable space, to a Polish space equipped with the $\sigma$-algebra of Borel sets.
-It is then not too difficult to show that a subset $SB(X)\subseteq F(X)$ consisting of all closed linear subspaces is a Borel subset, and therefore a standard Borel space itself.
+It is then not too difficult to show that the subset $SB(X)\subseteq F(X)$ consisting of all closed linear subspaces is a Borel subset, and therefore a standard Borel space itself.

-A drawback of this idea is that there is no canonical or natural (Polish) topology on $SB(X)$.
+Although this approach has found numerous significant applications in Banach space theory, its drawback is that there is no canonical or natural (Polish) topology on $SB(X)$.
 So although one can ask whether a given class of Banach spaces is Borel or not, the question about the exact complexity of that particular class is meaningless.
+Let us specify this.
+Many of the applications may be interpreted as computing co/analytic sets of Banach spaces and deriving consequences from this; this concerns especially various universality results, see e.g. \cite[Chapter 7]{dodosKniha} and \cite{Ku16}.
+Having a topology allows us to separate two classes of Banach spaces which are both known to be Borel (we comment more on this issue in the sequel \cite{CDDK21}).

+Moreover, one of the active and ongoing research streams is to find out whether for a particular Banach space its isomorphism class is Borel or not (see e.g. \cite{K19}, \cite{Godef17}, or the survey \cite{G17} and references therein): spaces with Borel isomorphism classes are rare and can be considered simply definable (up to isomorphism).
+It is then desirable, for spaces whose classes are Borel, to have a finer description how simply definable they are, see e.g. \cite[Problem 3]{Godef17}.

-A recent work \cite{GS18} of Godefroy and Saint-Raymond addresses this issue.
+A recent work \cite{GS18} of Godefroy and Saint-Raymond addresses this general issue of associating a natural topology to the set of codes of Banach spaces.
 They still work with the space $SB(X)$, but among the many Polish topologies on $SB(X)$ giving the Effros-Borel structure, they select some particular subclass which is called \emph{admissible topologies}.
 Although no particular admissible topology is canonical, the set of requirements put on this class guarantees that the exact Borel complexities vary little.